atgreen/red-light-green-light/README.md

 Policy in Detail
 ---------------

-As mentioned above, a `rlgl` policy consists of three separate files:
-`XFAIL`, `FAIL` and `PASS`.
+A `rlgl` policy consists of three separate files: `XFAIL`, `FAIL` and `PASS`.
 Each file contains JSON matchmaking expressions.
 These expressions are also JSON objects.

 For example, to mark a CVE failure as an exception, we add the following to our `XFAIL` file: